The Profession and Parenting: Strategies for Making it Work

 BOC: What is the best part of your day?

-BOC: What advice would you give a fellow AT who might be struggling balancing their career and parenting?
+BOC: What advice would you give a fellow ATs who might be struggling to balance their career and parenting?

-This article was originally featured in 2019 fall “Cert
+This article was originally featured in 2019 summer “Cert